vmikk/phylonext_manual/docs/usage.md

 [6a/ca28a8] process > derived_datasets      [100%] 1 of 1 ✔
 ```

+Processes are run in parallel and start as soon as their input data becomes available.
+Pipeline scripts are executed by Nextflow in a separate working directory.
+Each working directory contains input files (symbolic links in case of running the pipeline locally), as well as results and log files.

+!!! info ""
+    In case of pipeline failure, it could be useful to inspect logs for a failed task.
+    E.g., working directory for the `occ_filter` is located in `./work/ad/02689a...`
+    and contains a log file `.command.log`.

+Processes description:

 | Process name            | Description                                                                                              | CPUs per task ^1^ |
 | ----------------------- | -------------------------------------------------------------------------------------------------------- | ----------------- |